kudobuilder/operators/repository/spark/docs/2.4.5-1.0.0/advanced-configuration.md

 Spark Operator supports high-availability (HA) deployment mode when more than one replica of operator pod is deployed and [leader election](https://en.wikipedia.org/wiki/Leader_election) is enabled.

-In this mode, only one replica (leader) of operator deployment is actively operating (handling updates of resources with kind `SparkApplpication` which represent Spark jobs submitted to a cluster), while other replicas are idle.
+In this mode, only one replica (leader) of operator deployment is actively operating (handling updates of resources with kind `SparkApplication` which represent Spark jobs submitted to a cluster), while other replicas are idle.

 ![](resources/img/ha.png)